 In this same sense, Maiorana (2010) expresses that educational spaces, including those of academic-professional formation, are also contexts of affective development.
-If emotional life is the basis of human happiness, a good affective relationship will be the fundamental ingredient for learning.
-It is not possible to learn without the (affective) bond, even in the spaces where cognition predominates.

-On the other hand, Valencia, Paez and Echeverría (1989), and Fiske & Taylor (1991) have empirically found that positive moods facilitate learning and execution (they increase self-reinforcement and altruistic and generosity responses, positively influence perception and recall, and increase sociability and social contact.
+If emotional life is the basis of human happiness, a good affective relationship will On the other hand, Valencia, Paez and Echeverría (1989), and Fiske & Taylor (1991) have empirically found that positive moods facilitate learning and execution (they increase self-reinforcement and altruistic and generosity responses, positively influence perception and recall, and increase sociability and social contact.